 - Are accepted into IRCC’s Express Entry Pool, have an Express Entry profile Number and Job Seeker Validation Code.

 - Have completed post-secondary education, training or apprenticeship that’s comparable to the Canadian education system of at least one year in length.
-You should have earned a diploma, certificate or degree with this.
+You should have earned a diploma, certificate or degree.

 - Have at least one of the following in your field of education or training occupation: